I happened across Steve Orr's website which pointed me to several useful MSDN articles.

 b) Separate advanced namespaces from common namespace by suffixing with "xxx.Advanced"

-a) Return original value if error encountered
+a) Return original value if error encountered6) Parameter Design:

 a) Always place out parameters to the right after byval and ref parms...even if inconsistent overloading order